IamAdri/IamAdri/README.md

 ## Hi, I'm Adriana 👋
 I am a self learner who got so enthusiastic of starting a carrier in programming that there is no way back anymore😉

-- 💥 I’ve built an ecommerce website of women`s shoes - check it out [here](https://adrielle.vercel.app/)!
+- 💥 I’ve built an fictive e-commerce website - check it out [here](https://adrielle.vercel.app/)!
-- 🤔 What would come in handy with an ecommerce website?
-Right, an admin panel - check it out [here](https://admin-panel-lemon-two.vercel.app/)!
+- 🤔 What would come in handy with an e-commerce website?
+Right, a fictive admin panel - check it out [here](https://admin-panel-lemon-two.vercel.app/)!
 - 👯 I’m looking to gain as much experience as possible along with a great team in creating complex and interactive websites!
 - 📫 How to reach me: atoma304@gmail.com